Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: Joint EM- and BB-Domain Designs

 \section{Joint EM- and BB-Domain Designs}

-In this section, we first recast the original MINLP problem into an equivalent mixed-binary nonlinear program.
-Then, an alternating optimization algorithm is proposed, where each subproblem is solved iteratively using FP, MM, SOCP, and penalty-MM techniques.
+In this section, we first reformulate the original MINLP optimization problem into an equivalent mixed-binary nonlinear program.
+Subsequently, we propose an alternating optimization algorithm in which each resulting subproblem is iteratively solved using FP, MM, SOCP, and penalty-based techniques.
 The detailed algorithmic steps are presented as follows.